tomato-user2/AIS/4_Presentation/steps.md

     - added subtraction of initial course and cyclical encoding of course values to 1_5, 1_6 and the baseline models
     - added flattening again (1_5f) (see above, it was somehow removed), this time I notice strong divergence of training and validation loss and accuracy. with the flattened data the model tends to overfit much stronger.
     - many attempts have now always revolved around the accuracy of 0,8.
+    - maximum confusion, noticed that previously used models were no LSTMs after all?
+Used first LSTM now?
+But similar results.
+Just takes longer.

 8. **Results**: Present the results in a clear and easy-to-understand format.
 Use tables, charts, or any other visual aids that you find appropriate.